-Discover Mexico’s past while enjoying dental care of the future in Merida.
+Discover Mexico’s past while taking advantage of cost savings having your dental care in Merida.
 The city is famed for the beauty of its buildings where history merges with modernity.

 Merida’s Centro Historico district is one of the largest in the Americas.
 Lined with colonial homes, it is currently enjoying a Renaissance as these much-loved old buildings are being lovingly restored to their former glory.

 Founded in 1542, Merida was built on the site of the ancient Mayan city of T’ho, at the time the center of Mayan culture in the Yucatan region.
 After the arrival of the Spanish, the city’s ancient pyramids were destroyed, but the ruins were used in the construction of some of Merida’s important buildings, such as the Merida Cathedral.
 The Spanish built Merida as a walled city, and several of the old city gates remain standing to this day.

 Merida is the capital of the Yucatan region, an important commercial center with a population of nearly one million, but also one of the key places to understand and experience the Mayan culture.
 It has a unique heritage, even compared to the rest of Mexico, with an identity of its own.
 Unique culture, traditions, cuisine and language are the result of its isolation from other parts of Mexico and a strong Spanish influence, giving Merida its unique characteristics and providing visitors with a treasure-trove of experiences.